 Caol Isla, a big distillery, is owned by Diageo, a massive multinational.
 You might expect an experience like we had at Glenmorangie: scripted, restricted, slick but shallow.
 Well, nothing like that on the shores of the Sound of Islay.
 We had a fun and altogether rewarding tour, especially the tasting—the Caol Ila Cask Strength Experience.
 Highly recommended!
 Sadly, as with the Glenmorangie folks, no photographs were allowed inside.
 Too many lawyers with these big firms.
 However, our guide was a really lively, fun local lady, Hazel, who invigorated the experience with wit and panache.

 So, a little background.
 Caol Isla, a few miles north of Port Askaig on Islay, founded 1846, rebuilt in 1972, has a capacity of 6.5 M liters a year (though they produce about 4.5M L), powered by six stills and ten washbacks (the last two installed in a 2011 expansion).
 That’s a lot of malt, and represents the biggest output of any distillery on the island.
 Which is a little odd considering what an acquired taste is their single malt.
 Where does it all go?
-Into Diageo blends (Johnny Walker according to Hazel).
+Into Diageo blends (Johnnie Walker according to Hazel).

 Caol Isla usually creates a peated whisky; at 36 ppm it is about the same as Lagavulin, but they strive for a lighter flavor.
 How the lighter flavor is effected was the subject of Hazel’s very detailed discourse over the next forty minutes.